platipusica/SambaShares/README.md

 The Problem
 =============
+WIP

 The Solution
 =================

-The Jam.py Postfix Aliases Application is my take on solving the problem of:
+The Jam.py Samba Shares Application is my take on solving the problem of:

 * The Application Access in an secure and monitored way over the Web
-* The Complete Actions History on any virtual domain (or any other part of App)
+* The Complete Actions History on any Samba Share (or any other part of App)
-* Virtual domain file Header and Footer (as bulk entries, only Admin can modify)
-* Individual email aliases records on/off (with bulk entries, User can modify)
 * Custom Comments (ie Incident in Service Ticketing Software)
 * Search on any records
-* Saving the content in Postmap binary file
-* Reports and Dashboard
+* Reports and Dashboard (wip)

 How does it work?